 As the Extended LDAP Sampler is highly configurable, this also means that it takes some time to build a correct testplan.
 You can however tune it exactly up to your needs.

-You will create four users that send requests for four tests on the LDAP server.
+You will create 1 user that send requests for nine tests on the LDAP server.
 Also, you will tell

 the users to run their tests one time.
-So, the total number of requests is (1 users) x (9 requests) x
+So, the total number of requests is (1 user) x (9 requests) x